andre-ye/uni/docs/math/math-208/lecture.md

 - Rank - number of linearly dependent vectors along the rows
 - Coordinates - always with respect to the standard basis.
 - Can we change the basis and calculate the coordinates of the same location?
 - Monomial basis - extremely unstable.
 To salve a partial differential equation, you can choose other bases - e.g. Lagrange or Chebyshev bases.

+---

+## Week 7 Monday
+- There are many subspaces which come out of a matrix: row space, column space, null space.
+- The null space is the kernel of the transformation.
+- The row space of a transformation - basis can be the nonzero rows of $$B$$.
+- Row span does not change when you convert to echelon form.
+- Dimension of the row space - the _row rank_
+- Dimension of the column space - the _column rank_.
+- The row rank and the column rank are euqal - the number of pivots.
+- This number fof columns in a matrix plus the nullity is the dimension $$n$$.
+- Free variables - non pivot columns of $$A$$
+- Rank-nullity theorem: $$\text{rank}(A) + \text{nullity}(A) = n$$ for $$A \in \mathbb{R}^{m \times n}$$
+- How to get matrix with a certain set as its null space?
+Set variables and solve a system of equations.
+-